enyo/iris/index.md

 [node-tvdb](https://github.com/enyo/node-tvdb)) and countless servers and client libraries for personal and professional use.

-But when you work on bigger projects, where stability is an issue and when you start working with bigger teams, using a language without types is just incredibly painful!
+When working on bigger projects however, where stability is an issue and bigger teams are involved, using a language without types is just incredibly painful!
 If you don't know a library well, you need to check the documentation all the time (if there is one up to date), and spotting errors can be very difficult.

 So don't waste any more time and *check out dart*.
 Once you've started working with it for a while, you really start to wonder how you were able to put up with JavaScript when you have to work on some JS code again.
-Just clicking on a function name and getting the declaration, having the dart editor tell you the second you type a function name what parameters it accepts is just incredibly crucial to a productive and stable workflow.
+Just clicking on a function name and getting the declaration, having the dart editor tell you the second you type a function name what parameters it accepts is crucial to a productive and stable workflow.

 ## Protocol buffers